ronflima/ServerSide/README.md

-# ServerSide
+# Server Side

+A swift implementation for a server application.

 [![Platform][platform-badge]][platform-url]
 [![License][mit-badge]][mit-url]
 [![Build Status](https://travis-ci.org/nineteen-apps/serverside.svg?branch=master)](https://travis-ci.org/nineteen-apps/serverside)

-A swift implementation for a server application.
+# Project Goals

 Server Side is a small project which aim is to create all boiler plate code for a unix server, integrating: